BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 At the end of each Evil Move phase, the Evil player rolls a D6 for each Uruk-hai model not currently on the board.
 On a 4+, that model may move onto the board from a board edge chosen by the player with Priority via the rules for Reinforcements.
 Previously slain Warrior models may also return to the board in this manner.

-**PARTICIPANTS**

-**Good:** Frodo Baggins with Sting and Mithril Coat; Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin.

-All Good models have an Elven Cloak.

-**Evil:** Lurtz; Uruk-hai Scout Captain with two-handed weapon; 24 Uruk-hai Scouts: 8 with shield, 8 with Uruk-hai bow, 8 with no additional wargear.

 ![](../media/scenarios/quest_of_the_ringbearer/aragorns_stand.jpg)

 ---

 ## BOROMIR'S REDEMPTION

+**PARTICIPANTS**

+**Good:** Boromir of Gondor; Meriadoc Brandybuck; Peregrin Took.

+All Good models have an Elven Cloak.

+**Evil:** Uruk-hai Scout Captain with two-handed weapon; 18 Uruk-hai Scouts: 6 with shield, 6 with Uruk-hai bow, 6 with no additional wargear.

 **LAYOUT**